Ty France Player Props: Mariners vs. Padres

 Ty France At The Plate

-- France has an RBI in 19 of 58 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 33.9% of his games this year, France has had at least one RBI.
+He's picked up more than one in 10.2% and driven in three or more of his team's runs in one contest.

-- In 27 of 58 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 28 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.